lavolp3/MMM-AVStock/README.md

     chartDays: 90, //For `mode:series`, how much daily data will be taken. (max.
-90) poolInterval : 1000*15, // If your AV account is free, at least 13 sec is needed. mode : "table", // "table", "ticker", "series"
+90) poolInterval : 1000*15, // If your AV account is free, at least 13 sec is needed. mode : "table", // "table", "ticker", "series" barChart : false //show bar chart (candle sticks) if mode is Series coloredBars : true //colored bars: red and green for negative and positiva candles }
-  }
 },
 ```